JoseJX/analogue-pocket-patches/README.md

 This patch converts `Walt Disney's Alice In Wonderland (U)` to the `.pocket` format.

+It was updated to fix a crash when using the options menu.
+(2022/04/05)

 ROM MD5: `0ed5b9ffe7ad90d819cac810d05b669c`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/AliceInWonderland.ips).